MEng Product Design Engineering, EngD and PgCert graduate

 What made you look at the University of Strathclyde as an institution option?

 The main reason I chose to study at Strathclyde was the link to the college where I studied my first degree (BEng Product Design and Motorsport).
 Frank Gadddis, one of the Strathclyde staff used to travel from Strathclyde to college to teach a module on prototyping.
 He was very encouraging and made it all seem really exciting.
-When I finished college I really wanted to learn more so continued on to the University of Strathclyde, specifically the Department of Design Manufacture and Engineering Management (DMEM).
+When I finished college I really wanted to learn more so continued on to the University of Strathclyde, specifically the Department of Design Manufacturing and Engineering Management (DMEM).

 Why did you choose to study your undergraduate course?

 The course was the natural next step from my degree at college in ‘Product Design with Motorsport’ that I had completed.
 Initially I chose Product Design because I was interested in art and creativity but once I started, I realised I was equally interested in the analytical side of things.